Tecmax/JavaAndroidPractise/README.md

 # JavaAndroidPractise
-only for students repo practicing and future reffrence
+only for students repository practicing and future referrence